-Work which is longer than the stipulated length in the assessment brief will be penalised in line with Section 13, paragraph (6) of the University Postgraduate Taught Regulations:
+Work which is longer than the stipulated length in the assessment brief will be penalised in line with Section 13, paragraph (7) of the University's Academic Taught Regulations:

-Section 13 (6)
+Section 13 (7)

-Any work (written, oral presentation, film, performance) may not be marked beyond the upper limit set.
+Any work may not be marked beyond the upper limit set.
 The upper limit may be a word limit in the case of written work or a time limit in the case of assessments such as oral work, presentations, films or performance.
 In the case of presentations, films or performance these may be stopped once they exceed the upper time limit.

 In addition to the text, the word count should include quotations and footnotes.
-Please note that the following are excluded from the word count: cover sheet, candidate number, title, module title, figure/table/plate captions\, tables, figures, bibliography and appendices.
+Please note that the following are excluded from the word count: candidate number, title, course title, preliminary pages, bibliography and appendices.
 In addition, for field reports and dissertations the title page, abstract, acknowledgments, contents page, list of plates, figures and tables are also excluded from the word count.

-\Figure/table/plate captions should be of reasonable length and should only provide a title and source.
+Figure/table/plate captions should be of reasonable length and should only provide a title and source.
 You should avoid explanatory detail in these captions (narrative captions).